nvdla/doc/doc/hw/v1/ias/unit_description.rst

 for assembly group.

 The delivery SRAM group contains 8 64Bx32 SRAMs.
-The buffer group is used to cache truncated result to be delivered to SDP.
+The buffer group is used to cache the result to be delivered to SDP.
 The input varies from 16 elements to 128 elements per cycle, while the output is always 16 elements per cycle.